SabineWren/OrgFinderDeprecated/README.md

-# Cognition Corp
+# Sabine Wren

 Website Database for players to find organizations.

-Live hosted at www.cognitioncorp.net
+Live hosted at www.sabinewren.space

 The scraper was built from Siegen's sc-api.